-- n overview of your best articles (if you’re a writer)
+- an overview of your best articles (if you’re a writer)

 Find your first client

-Your first client may contact you because of your personal website portfolio, but you should also actively pursue your first gig bearing in mind what employers look for – and there are several ways you can do this:
+Your first client may contact you because of your personal website portfolio, but you should also actively pursue your first gig bearing in mind what employers look for.
+There are several ways you can do this:

 Get involved in your industry’s community